Harvey Cartwright: International career

 Cartwright is a youth international for England, having played for the England U18 in a friendly 3–2 win over the Austria U18s on 16 October 2019, coming on as a sub at half-time.

 On 25 March 2022, Cartwright made his U20 debut in a 2–0 defeat to Poland in Bielsko-Biała.

+Personal life

+Cartwright is a Grimsby Town supporter.